If you have a passion for preventing disease in populations, epidemiology might be

 Master of Public Health in Epidemiology (MPH)

-Master of Science in Public Health in Epidemiology (MSPH)
+Master of Science in Epidemiology (MS)

 The Centers for Disease Control and Prevention (CDC) and the S.C.
 Department of Health